yegor256/blog/_drafts/hoc.md

 (over a million) HoC numbers.
 This immediately reminds me how much time we invested into it and how old are they.

+I used HoC metric in this analysis: [How much do you pay per line of code?]({% pst 2014/apr/2014-04-11-cost-of-loc %}).
+That post compares a traditional project that paid $3.98 per HoC and an open source one, managed by Teamed.io, that paid &cent;13.

 My conclusion is that this Hits-of-Code metric can be used as a tool of progress tracking in a software development project.
 Moreover, it can be used for estimations of team size, project budget, development